JAlcocerT/JAlcocerT/content/blog/dev-landing-realestate.md

 This will be kept as a full tinkering.

-On the blog will be more curated and on the official `www` site the success stories.
+On the blog will be more curated and on the official `www` site the show case stories.

 And bc as if we are out of sight, we are out of mind we have to [make our services known](#making-website-services-known) somehow.